 11. This Agreement shall not amend or vary any clearing or electronic services agreement between Clearing Broker and Customer or Executing Broker and Trader and/or Customer.
 In the event of a conflict between this Agreement and such other clearing or electronic services agreement with respect to the execution, clearing or carrying of Customer’s trades, such other clearing or electronic services agreement will control with respect thereto.

-12. Executing Broker, where applicable, will bill commissions per contract, per half turn, and through electronic brokerage settlement platforms where possible, as specified on an applicable Rate Schedule attached as Addendum C hereto or as separately agreed.
+12. Executing Broker, where applicable, will bill commissions per contract, per half turn, and through electronic brokerage settlement platforms where possible, as specified on an applicable Rate Schedule (electronic or otherwise) attached as Addendum C hereto or as separately agreed.
 In the event of a conflict between rate documents, Addendum C shall govern.
 Changes to Addendum C shall be effective (select one):

 □ [X – for example, 1, 5, 10, 15] business days after delivery of Addendum C, executed by Executing Broker and Trader (or Customer), to Bill-To Party; or

-□ On the date set by Bill-To Party after Addendum C is executed by Executing Broker and Trader (or Customer).
+□ On the date set by Bill-To Party promptly after Addendum C is executed by Executing Broker and Trader (or Customer).

 The Bill-To Party is: [_________________].
-If Bill-To Party is Clearing Broker and a rate type indicated on the applicable Rate Schedule is unsupported by Clearing Broker, then where such rate type is applied, Executing Broker shall bill such applicable amount directly to Trader or Customer (“Alternate Bill-To Party”).
+If Bill-To Party is Clearing Broker and a rate type indicated on the applicable Rate Schedule is unsupported by Clearing Broker, then where such rate type is applied, Executing Broker shall not bill such applicable amount to Clearing Broker.
 Rate Types supported by Clearing Broker are designated on Addendum B.

-Executing Broker will bill to the Bill-To Party, or Alternate Bill-To Party, as applicable, agreed rates for its work in connection herewith, within 60 calendar days after the end of the month in which the trade occurs.
-Customer, or Trader on behalf of Customer, shall be responsible for addressing any incorrectly billed amount directly with the Executing Broker.
+Executing Broker will bill to the Bill-To Party, as applicable, agreed rates for its work in connection herewith, within 180 calendar days after the end of the month in which the trade occurs.
 In the event that Trader or Clearing Broker is billed and remitting payment to Executing Broker, Trader or Clearing Broker, as applicable, is acting as payment agent by collecting fees at the instruction of Customer.

-* If Clearing Broker is selected as the Bill-To Party or Alternate Bill-To Party, then the following language shall apply: Customer authorizes Clearing Broker to definitively rely on the invoice without any duty to question or verify the invoice, and debit Customer’s clearing account in connection with any payment to be made to Executing Broker under this Agreement.
-Clearing Broker shall not be responsible for remitting payment in connection with (a) any bill not timely submitted to it by Executing Broker as set forth in this Section 12; or (b) any bill where the clearing account of Customer is no longer an active clearing account in the commercially reasonable determination of Clearing Broker (in each case of (a) or (b) immediately preceding, a “Declined Invoice”).
-For the avoidance of doubt Executing Broker may pursue with Customer or Trader on behalf of Customer payment of any Declined Invoice.
+* If Clearing Broker is selected as the Bill-To Party, then the following language shall apply: Customer authorizes Clearing Broker to debit Customer’s clearing account in connection with any payment to be made to Executing Broker under this Agreement.
+Clearing Broker shall not be responsible for remitting payment in connection with (a) any bill not timely submitted to it by Executing Broker as set forth in this Section 12; or (b) any bill where, in the commercially reasonable determination of Clearing Broker, the clearing account of Customer is no longer an active clearing account, except to the extent of any accrued funds that Clearing Broker is holding for such customer (in each case of (a) or (b) immediately preceding, a “Declined Invoice”).
+For the avoidance of doubt, Executing Broker may pursue with Customer or Trader on behalf of Customer payment of any Declined Invoice.

 Each party consents to the electronic recording, without the use of an automatic warning tone, of all telephone conversations between or among the parties and their representatives.